nsklaus/amiwb/README.md

     delete (with warning dialog)
     rename (rename dialog)
     execute (execute dialog, with file completion)
-    information (icon info dialog)
+    information (icon info dialog, with comments, dir size, and xdg-open support) extract (extract archive in place in a new dir, with progress dialog)

 - reqasl:
     browse the filesystem, using mouse or keyboard. open files (xdg-open) and dirs (in wb windows), clipboard support for inputfields.

 - toolkit:
     using amiwb UI elements in new apps: button, listview, inputfield, progress bar